ldn-softdev/jtc/User Guide.md

 ### Search quantifiers interpolation
-Also interpolation may occur in quantifiers, say we have a following JSON, where we need to select an item from `list` by the index value stored `item`:
+Interpolation may also occur in quantifiers, say we have a following JSON, where we need to select an item from `list` by the index value stored `item`:
 ```
-bash $ echo '{ "item": 2, "list": { "milk": 0.90, "bread": 1.20, "cheese": 2.90 } }' | jtc
+bash $ JSN='{ "item": 2, "list": { "milk": 0.90, "bread": 1.20, "cheese": 2.90 } }'
+bash $ <<<$JSN jtc
 {
    "item": 2,
    "list": {